chrisgundling/YoloLight/README.md

 Udacity Self Driving Car Open Source Project have provided an annotated dataset of images that contains bounding boxes for five classes of objects: cars, pedestrians, truck, cyclists and traffic lights.

 The v2 tiny-yolo configuration that was used for this ROS node, trained on the udacity dataset can be found at cfg/tiny-yolo-udacity.cfg, with checkpoint [here](https://drive.google.com/file/d/0B2K7eATT8qRAY0g0aWhjdkw0bEU/view?usp=sharing).
-To run this this package you will need to download this checkpoint and put in a /scripts/ckpt/ directory.
+To run this this package you will need to download this checkpoint and put files in a /scripts/ckpt/ directory.

 ## Dependencies